Hoteling, reserved, hybrid, reservations oh my!

 For #3 we use our reservation system which acts like a catch all for the rest of the allocations.
 These are any temporary space, remote staff, temp employee, hoteling, part-time encumbrances, and of course other.
 The Reservation system can be accessed online or through the Collectiveview App.

-If you’re wondering how this all works in an IWMS system let me show you...
+If you’re wondering how you can get real-time visibility into your occupancy let me show you...
 Demo me please